Phyllis Curtin: Teaching

 Curtin was a professor of voice at the School of Music at Yale University from 1974-1983.
 She was Artistic Advisor at the Opera Institute at the Boston University College of Fine Arts School of Music, where she held a Deanship of the Schools for the Arts, as well as Artist-in-Residence at the Tanglewood Music Center where she taught voice for more than fifty years.

 From 1979–83 she was the master of Yale's Branford College, making her that college's first female master, despite Branford fellows asking Yale to choose a "real master" instead.
 Curtin was dean of Boston University’s College of Fine Arts from 1983 to 1991, and founded its Opera Institute in 1987.
 As professor Emerita at Boston University's Opera Institute, Curtin taught a series of masterclasses at the school each semester.

 Personal life

 She married Philip Curtin, a history professor, in 1946.
 In April 1954 Life Magazine devoted three pages to pictures of her, describing her "long-limbed, lush-voiced and intense" account of the Dance of the Seven Veils in Strauss's Salome.
 Soon afterwards her marriage was dissolved.
-In 1956 she married Gene Cook, a photographer with Life Magazine.
+In 1956 she married Eugene Cook, a photographer with Life Magazine.
 He died in 1986.
 The couple had one child, Claudia Madeleine, born 1961.

 Curtin died at her home in Great Barrington, Massachusetts, on June 5, 2016, aged 94, having suffered from rheumatoid arthritis and circulatory ailments.